annotation/text-fabric/docs/Use7.md

 ### In the TF browser

-In the browser, pretty displays will show them automatically, because starting in this version, all features that used in query are displayed in the expanded view.
+In the browser, pretty displays will show them automatically, because all features used in a query are displayed in the expanded view.

 If you want to see a feature that is not used in the query, you can add it as a trivial search criterion.